Celebrity Cricket League: Tenth season

 In CCL Season 10, the first schedule took place at the UAE's Sharjah Stadium, with an introduction ceremony held near the Burj Khalifa.
 Five teams displayed extraordinary all-round performances, winning three out of four matches each.
 However, Telugu Warriors lagged behind due to their net run rate, while Karnataka, Mumbai, Bengal, and Chennai advanced to the semifinals.
 In the finals, Karnataka and Bengal faced off, with Bengal emerging as the new champions of the season.

 Eleventh season

 Only seven teams participated as Kerala did not take part.
 Defending champions Bengal continued their dominant form, winning all four of their league matches.
 Bengaluru maintained their usual standard with three wins, while Punjab reached the semifinals for the first time.
 Chennai, initially planning to withdraw due to financial reasons, stayed in the tournament following Sudeep's request and made it to the finals.
 In the final match, Punjab defeated Chennai, securing the championship after 11 years.

+Twelfth season

+Bengal and Karnataka continued their strong form from the previous season, once again reaching the semifinals.
+Kerala and Chennai delivered consistent performances to secure playoffs berths.
+The defending champions, Punjab, failed to qualify for the playoffs.
+Karnataka went on to win the title, defeating Bengal in the final to bag their third championship and end a 12-year title drought.